 ARRIVING AT KOH NANG YUAN

 Koh Nang Yuan is open 7 days a week from 10 am to 5 pm.
 I recommended spending at least half a day here to enjoy exploring as much of the island as you possibly can.

 Make sure to arrange a time with your taxi boat driver for when you want to be picked up again to make the return trip back to Koh Tao.

 KOH NANG YUAN ENTRANCE FEE

-There is a 100 Baht entry fee per person to visit Koh Nang Yuan and you must leave at no later than 5pm unless you are staying at the Nangyuan Island Dive Resort.
+There is a 100 Baht entry fee per person to visit Koh Nang Yuan and you must leave no later than 5 pm unless you are staying at the Nangyuan Island Dive Resort.

-Also, plastic water bottles and the flying of drones are prohibited on Nang Yuan Island.
+Also, plastic water bottles and the flying of drones are prohibited on the island.

 WHAT TO EXPECT AT KOH NANG YUAN

 Koh Nang Yuan is very popular nowadays, so you can expect there to be quite a lot of tourists on the island.
 Regardless of the herds of people, I still had a fantastic time swimming at the unique sandbar beach and hiking to the famous Koh Nang Yuan viewpoint.

 If you would like to experience Koh Nang Yuan Island without the crowds, I recommend booking one or two nights at the Nangyuan Island Dive Resort.
 This way you will have the beaches and viewpoints all to yourself before the gates open to tourists each day.